-A bust commemorates the former Governor of South Australia, Sir Mark Oliphant.
+A portrait bust commemorates the former Governor of South Australia, Sir Mark Oliphant.
 He was the first South Australian born Governor.
 The bust was erected in 1978 as a tribute to the former Governor's great public service.

 Sir Marcus 'Mark' Laurence Elwin Oliphant, AC, KBE, FRS (8 October 1901 – 14 July 2000) was an Australian physicist and humanitarian who played a fundamental role in the first experimental demonstration of nuclear fusion and the development of the atomic bomb.